|

 faster as will good stats on the rest of your gear.
 That said, you'll

+still level quickly without the best gear.
 Ultimately, when you start the gear race, what you want is to generate

 massive amounts of damage, which requires stacking Agility.
 Due